Top 10 Tips for Expats Leaving Korea

 I’ve known a lot of expats over the years who didn’t say goodbye when leaving Korea.
 Here one day, gone the next.
 Some of them were my good friends and it made me sad not to give them a hug and wish them well on their journey.
 A goodbye party isn’t just for you, it’s for the people that you were close to as well.

 Maybe you’re not a huge party person?
 That’s okay!
 Even something simple like a last round of BBQ with a few close friends is a good thing so make time for it.
 Or, a final hike with your coworkers.
 Whatever makes you happy.
+People like a chance to say goodbye, even if it might make you a wee bit uncomfortable.

 Leaving Korea Tip #6: Move out of your Place Early